NumEconCopenhagen/projects-2019-wms/modelproject/README.md

 - We describe the general theoretical frame
 - We solve the simple version of the model numerically
 - We compare and contrast to the analytical solution
-- Lastly, we extend the model to the general setting...
+- Lastly, we extend the model to the general setting and create an interactive solution to see what happens for different parameterizations